-1 2 3 Section 8-501.
-Securities Account; Acquisition of Security Entitlement from 4 Securities Intermediary.
-5 6 (d) If a securities intermediary holds a financial asset for another person, and the other A 7 person is treated as holding the a financial asset directly rather than as having a security 8 entitlement with respect to the financial asset if: 9 (1) the financial asset is registered in the name of, payable to the order of, or 10 specially indorsed to the other person, and has not been indorsed to the securities intermediary or 11 in blank , or 12 (2) if the financial asset is a controllable account, controllable electronic record, 13 controllable payment intangible, [electronic document of title,] [or] electronic money[, or an 14 electronic copy of a record evidencing chattel paper] and the securities intermediary and the 15 other person each has control of the financial asset the other person is treated as holding the 16 financial asset directly rather than as having a security entitlement with respect to the financial 17 asset; or 18 (2) the financial asset is a controllable account, controllable electronic record, 19 controllable payment intangible, [electronic document of title,] [or] electronic money[, or an 20 electronic copy of a record evidencing chattel paper] and both the securities intermediary and the 21 person each have control of the financial asset under Section 7-106, 9-105, 9-105A, 9-107A, or 22 12-105.
-23 24 Reporter's Note
+I specially indorsed to the other person, and has not been indorsed to the securities intermediary or 2 in blank, the other person is treated as holding the financial asset directly rather than as having a 3 security entitlement with respect to the financial asset.; or 4 (2) the financial asset is a controllable account, controllable electronic record, 5 controllable payment intangible, [electronic document of title,] [or] electronic money[, or an 6 electronic copy of a record evidencing chattel paper] and both the securities intermediary and the 7 person each have control of the financial asset under Section 7-106, 9-105, 9-105A, 9-107A, or 8 12-105.
+9 10 Reporter's Note 11 12 13 14 15 16 17 18 19 20 21 22 23 24 1.

-1 1.
 Financial assets held for a person other than an entitlement holder.
-The proposed 2 amendment of subsection (d) would address assets subject to control that might be held by a 3 securities intermediary for a person other than an entitlement holder.
-Subsection (d) generally 4 applies to "customer name securities" (see 15 U.S. Code § 78111(3)) that are held directly by a 5 securities intermediary's customer.
-However, that subsection (d) uses terminology applicable to 6 conventional securities (e.g., "indorsed").
-The proposed amendment would treat situations of 7 shared control between a securities intermediary and its customer as analogous to such customer 8 name securities.
-9
+The proposed amendment of subsection (d) would address assets subject to control that might be held by a securities intermediary for a person other than an entitlement holder.
+Subsection (d) generally applies to "customer name securities" (see 15 U.S. Code § 78lll(3)) that are held directly by a securities intermediary's customer.
+However, subsection (d) uses terminology applicable to conventional securities (e.g., "indorsed").
+The proposed amendment would treat situations of shared control between a securities intermediary and its customer as analogous to such customer name securities.
 2. As indicated by the terms placed in square brackets in subsection (d)(2), the Drafting Committee should consider which assets that are subject to control under the Uniform Commercial Code should be covered by the new provision.

-SECURED TRANSACTIONS

-Reporter's Prefatory Note to Article 9 Amendments
+ARTICLE 9 25 SECURED TRANSACTIONS 26 Reporter's Prefatory Note to Article 9 Amendments 27 28 29 30 31 1.
+General .

-1. General.
 This draft proposes extensive amendments to Article 9.
 Many of the amendments are necessary to conform Article 9 to new Article 12, which, along with its Reporter's Notes, should be read along with the Article 9 amendments and Reporter's Notes.
 Other material amendments relate to chattel paper and money.

-22 2.
+32 33 2.
 Article 12-related conforming amendments.
-Article 12-related conforming 23 amendments to Article 9 include the addition of two new types of collateral: controllable 24 accounts (a subset of accounts) and controllable payment intangibles (a subset of payment 25 intangibles, which is a subset of general intangibles).
-Perfection of a security interest in a 26 controllable electronic record, controllable account, or controllable payment intangible may be 27 by control or by filing a financing statement.
-Control of a controllable electronic record is 28 determined under draft § 12-105.
-Control of a controllable account or controllable payment 29 intangible is achieved by obtaining control of the controllable electronic record that evidences 30 the account or payment intangible.
+Article 12-related conforming amendments to Article 9 include the addition of two new types of collateral: controllable accounts (a subset of accounts) and controllable payment intangibles (a subset of payment intangibles, which is a subset of general intangibles).
+Perfection of a security interest in a controllable electronic record, controllable account, or controllable payment intangible may be by control or by filing a financing statement.
+Control of a controllable electronic record is determined under draft § 12-105.
+Control of a controllable account or controllable payment intangible is achieved by obtaining control of the controllable electronic record that evidences the account or payment intangible.
 Draft § 9-107A.
-The rights of a secured party that takes free 31 of competing property interests as a qualifying purchaser of a controllable account, controllable 32 electronic record, or controllable payment intangible are respected under Article 9.
-Draft § 9-33 331.
+The rights of a secured party that takes free of competing property interests as a qualifying purchaser of a controllable account, controllable electronic record, or controllable payment intangible are respected under Article 9.
+Draft § 9-